DirectDM/directdm-py/README.md

 ```
 python3 setup.py sdist
-pip install dist/directdm-1.1.1.tar.gz
+pip install dist/directdm-x.y.z.tar.gz
 ```

-(You might need root permissions to execute the second command, and `pip` might be called `pip3` on your system.)
+(You might need root permissions to execute the second command, and `pip` might be called `pip3` on your system. `x.y.z` should be expanded to the desired version number.)

 **Note**: the package has been tested on a linux machine.
 Mac users using `homebrew` should be able to install `directdm` after executing